apache/pulsar/site2/docs/concepts-messaging.md

 In *exclusive* mode, only a single consumer is allowed to attach to the subscription.
 If more than one consumer attempts to subscribe to a topic using the same subscription, the consumer receives an error.

-In the diagram below, only **Consumer-A** is allowed to consume messages.
+In the diagram below, only **Consumer A-0** is allowed to consume messages.

 > Exclusive mode is the default subscription mode.